France denies paying ransom as Sahel hostages return

 ($1 = 0.7262 euros)

-Additional reporting by Emmanuel Jarry, Ingrid Melander, John Irish and Paul Taylor in Paris; Writing by David Lewis and Ingrid Melander; Editing by Alistair Lyon, Andrew Heavens and Sonya Hepinstall
+Additional reporting by Emmanuel Jarry, Ingrid Melander and Paul Taylor in Paris; Writing by David Lewis and Ingrid Melander; Editing by Alistair Lyon and Andrew Heavens